 About & Contact

-We are all – except perhaps the frogs toads and newts - interested in Byzantium to varying degrees.
-In Byzantium, we have a common passion that includes history, art, culture, the development of Christianity, and a focus on Turkey, a country we have visited often and like a lot.
+In Byzantium, I know that I share with many of you a common passion that includes history, art, culture, the development of Christianity, and a focus on Turkey, a country I have visited often.
 Byzantium not only has a binding effect for us, but also it brings together a range of people from different backgrounds, and perhaps most importantly offers a common bond for the peoples of Turkey and Europe.

 Surprisingly it was former French President Jacques Chirac who first said in November 2004, “We are all children of Byzantium” in connection with Turkey’s application to join the EU.
 He was addressing a student conference in Marseille, the day after a large demonstration against Turkish membership.